lucasnad27/about-me/src/data/blog/optimizing-for-impact/index.md

 ---
 category: 'blog'
-cover: './optimizing-for-intrinsic-impact.png'
+cover: './venn-diagram-for-life.png'
 title: 'Optimizing for Impact'
 description: 'A decision-making framework for a successful, meaningful professional life'
 date: '2021-10-01'
 tags: ['career', 'motivation', 'principles']
-published: false
+published: true
 ---

 # Introduction

 The purpose of this piece is to analyze a framework for building a successful career with the well-intended side effect of making the world a better place.
-We will discuss the philosophy informing this career framework, its components, and practical tips on crafting this framework to optimize for a successful, impactful career.
+We will discuss the philosophy informing this decision framework, its components, and practical tips on crafting this framework to optimize for a successful, impactful career.

 > DISCLAIMER: I recognize that writing about "choosing" careers is, in itself, an extremely privileged position to be in.
-And I wouldn't deny that privilege plays an important role in career success.
-I've attempted to craft everything below to be applicable for __all humans__, not __just a select few__.
+Privilege plays an important role in career success.
+I've attempted to craft everything below to be applicable for all humans, not __just a select few__.

 # Becoming a Peak Performer